Afghanistan travel advice

 Extramarital relations

-Restrictions applicable to women
+Restrictions imposed on women

 • accessing higher education